 When one parent demonstrates, with the support of a report from a child custody evaluator, that serious alienation has occurred, a judge will often order “reunification therapy.”
 For more information, see: Reunification Therapy for Parental Alienation.
 For more information on other remedies, see: Enforcing New Jersey Child Custody and Visitation Orders.

 Securing the Future

-Contact us for a free consultation by calling (888) 888-0919.
+Contact us for an consultation by calling (888) 888-0919.
 Safeguard your kids and secure your future as their parent.
 Take the first step today.